wp-plugins/profile-builder/readme.txt

 7. Password Recovery Page

 == Changelog ==
+= 1.1.56 =
+Added activation_url and activation_link to the "Email Customizer" feature (pro).
+Also, once the "Email Confirmation" feature is activated, an option will appear to select the registration page for the "Resend confirmation email" feature, which was also added to the back-end userlisting.

 = 1.1.55 =
 Minor changes in the plugin's readme file and updated the screenshots.